5ar1m/neural-ninja/README.md

 ---

+## 1. Project Overview

+Customer churn prediction helps businesses identify customers at risk of leaving.
+By detecting churn early, companies can take proactive actions to retain customers, reduce losses, and improve long-term profitability.

+**Problem Statement:** Build a machine learning prediction model to:

+- Predict customer churn.
+- Handle imbalanced dataset.
+- Use proper evaluation metrics such as Accuracy, Precision, Recall, F1-score.
+- Interpret Confusion Matrix and ROC-AUC curve.
+- Deploy the model using a simple user interface.

+---

 # Customer_Churn_Prediction_ML_Project

 Customer Churn Prediction ML Project to implement a full **MLOps workflow**, from data collection to deployment, focused on identifying high-risk customers for proactive retention efforts.